gavinrozzi/njtr1/cran-comments.md

-# cran-comments (2021-04-20)
+# cran-comments (2021-05-12)
 ## Update

-This is a submission.
-Multiple URLs to external web resources have been removed from the DESCRIPTION file has been to address errors that were identified in the previous submission.

-This version contains additional changes to code to ensure that the function `get_njtr1()` fails gracefully to supplement changes to the vignette.
-Furthermore, this update adds additional enhancements to core functionality by parsing dates and supporting the download of additional years of data.
+This update adds an additional function, `read_njtr1()` for reading and cleaning offline data.
+Additionally, this update enhances the core functionality of the package by supporting downloading data for a specific county via the county argument of `get_njtr1()`

 ## Test environments
 * local macOS Big Sur install on Apple Silicon, R 4.0.5
 * Win-builder (oldrelease, devel, release)
-* local Windows 10 development machine, R 4.0.4
+* local Windows 10 development machine, R 4.0.5

 ## R CMD check results
 There were no ERRORs or WARNINGs.